fossxo/fossxo-gdd/source/technical-design/development-tools.rst

 ..  option:: --version

-    Prints the application's version number, license, and copyright information.
+    Prints the application's version number, license, and copyright information. [#cargoenv]_

+The :option:`--help` and :option:`--version` options are handled before the game attempts to load files or show windows allowing them to work from systems without a display server or supported graphics drivers allowing their information to be obtained from scripts or users trying to troubleshoot a crashing game.

 ..  rubric:: Footnotes